-Heavy snow or ice can overload the wipers.
-If the wiper motor overheats, the windshield wipers will stop until the motor cools and the wiper control is turned off.
+If the wiper motor overheats due to heavy snow or ice, the windshield wipers will stop until the motor cools and will then restart.

 Although the circuit is protected from electrical overload, overload due to heavy snow or ice may cause wiper linkage damage.

 Always clear ice and heavy snow from the windshield before using the windshield wipers.